mjbright/intro-containers/labs/images/04_images_lab1.md

     80/tcp -> 0.0.0.0:32770
     ```

-4. In a web browser, navigate to http://`<IP_Address>`:port using the local host IP address of your machine and the port mapped to 80/tcp from the previous step (i.e. 32770).
+4. In a web browser, navigate to http://`<IP_Address>`:port using the host IP address of the lab machine and the port mapped to 80/tcp from the previous step (i.e. 32770).

 7. Configure WordPress with the following credentials:
     `Username: root`